Moussa-Rd/KFUPM_AutoWheels-Stage-1/README.md

   - Stop signs
   - Traffic lights
   - Yield signs
-- Traffic light status is determined using **HSV brightness analysis** on detected boxes
 - **Stop signs** are filtered by bounding box width and center position

 ---